LastJohahn/LastJohahn.github.io/README.md

 ## Introduction

 Welcome to my Github Page!
 This is where I host my portfolio.
 Feel free to check it out [here](https://lastjohahn.github.io/).
+The original commit history of this portfolio is [portfolio-code](https://github.com/LastJohahn/portfolio-code), if you want to have a look.

 ## Credits

-Story by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 Images:
 Unsplash (unsplash.com)